NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

 	  </dict>
 	</plist>

 The main component that interest us, are the items in the ``<array>`` which execute the command.
-Firstly, we invoke unbound from the location that it has been installed using ``make install``.
+Firstly, we invoke Unbound from the location that it has been installed using ``make install``.
 Secondly, we add the :option:`-c` option to supply a config file.
 Lastly, we add the location of the default configuration file.
-The file location in the XML can be changed to another location if this is convienient.
+The location in the XML can be changed to another location if this is convienient.

-Using the text editor of choice, we then create the file ``/Library/LaunchDaemons/nl.nlnetlabs.unbound.plist`` and add the above supplied XML code.
+Using the text editor of choice, we then create the file ``/Library/LaunchDaemons/nl.nlnetlabs.unbound.plist`` and insert the above supplied XML code.
 To be able to use the file, we need to change the permissions of the file using :command:`chmod`

 .. code:: bash